History of Russia (1721–1796)

 History of Russia (1721–96) is the history of Russia during the Era of Russian palace revolutions and the Age of Catherine the Great.
-It began with creation of Russian Empire in 1721, the rule of Catherine I in 1725, and ended with the short rule of Peter III in 1762.
+It began with creation of Russian Empire in 1721, the rule of Catherine I in 1725, and ended with the short rule of Peter III of Russia.

 Era of Russian palace revolutions (thematically)

 Peter changed the rules of succession to the throne after the death of his son Aleksey, who had opposed his father's reforms and served as a rallying figure for anti-reform groups.
-A new law provided that the tsar would choose his own successor, but Peter failed to do so before his death in 1725.
+A new law provided that the Tsar would choose his own successor, but Peter failed to do so before his death in 1725.
 In the decades that followed, the absence of clear rules of succession left the monarchy open to intrigues, plots, coups, and countercoups.
 Henceforth, the crucial factor for obtaining the throne was the support of the elite palace guard in St. Petersburg.

 After Peter's death, his wife Catherine I ascended the throne.
 But when she died in 1727, Peter's grandson, Peter II, was crowned tsar.
 In 1730, Anna Ivanovna, whose father Ivan V had been co-ruler with Peter, ascended the throne.
 The Supreme Privy Council, a government body established by Catherine I that put Anna on the throne, attempted to impose various conditions on her.
 In her struggle against those restrictions, Anna had the support of other nobles who feared oligarchic rule more than autocracy.
 Thus the principle of autocracy continued to receive strong support despite chaotic struggles for the throne.

 Anna died in 1740, and her infant grandnephew was proclaimed tsar as Ivan VI.
 After a series of coups, however, he was replaced by Peter the Great's daughter Elizabeth (r.
 1741-1762).
 During Elizabeth's reign, which was much more effective than those of her immediate predecessors, a modernised Russian culture began to emerge.
 Among notable cultural events were the founding of Moscow University (1755) and the Academy of Fine Arts (1757), along with the emergence of Russia's first eminent scientist and scholar, Mikhail Lomonosov.